Andonome/core/README.md

 - pdflatex (loads of packages)
 - git-lfs
 - inkscape (for composing svg images)
-- (optional) pandoc
+- pandoc

 # config/

-The config directory is a subtree, so don't touch it unless you know what you're doing.
+The config directory is a submodule, so don't touch it unless you know what you're doing.

 # compiling